 - The Bidder User will supply all information requested by BidSpotter and/or the Auctioneer in order to register to use the Services and represents, warrants and covenants to BidSpotter and to the relevant Auctioneer that all such information is complete, truthful and accurate.
 It is the responsibility of the Bidder User to update and maintain changes to such information.
 BidSpotter and the relevant Auctioneer are entitled to rely on any information provided by the Bidder User.

-- ATG Media and/or the Auctioneer reserve the right to refuse registration and/or approval to any person for any reason, including if a Bidder’s conduct poses a risk to the integrity or reputation of ATG Media’s and/or an Auctioneer’s Services.
-Such refusal shall be in the absolute discretion of ATG Media and/or the Auctioneer.
+- Auction Technology Group and/or the Auctioneer reserve the right to refuse registration and/or approval to any person for any reason, including if a Bidder’s conduct poses a risk to the integrity or reputation of Auction Technology Group’s and/or an Auctioneer’s Services.
+Such refusal shall be in the absolute discretion of Auction Technology Group and/or the Auctioneer.

 - Upon registration via the Services, a Bidder User will be allocated a unique user ID which must be used in conjunction with the Bidder User password, these are known as "User Credentials".